CopperEgg/apidocs/alerts/profiles.md

 ### Custom Notification Profiles
 Custom Notification Profiles can be created, edited, enabled, disabled and deleted using the UI or by using the API.
-These profiles provide a great deal of flexibility in terms of managing a wide array of alerts, users and notification priorities.
+These profiles provide a great deal of flexibility in terms of managing a wide array of alerts, users, and notification priorities.
 Unlike User Notification Profiles, Custom Profiles are not user-specific.

 -----